qingkaikong/blog/data_science_20_questions/README.md

 I recently saw the [20 Questions to Detect Fake Data Scientists](http://www.kdnuggets.com/2016/01/20-questions-to-detect-fake-data-scientists.html) on KDnuggests.
-Too bad, after I took go through the question lists, I found a lot of them I don't know how to answer, or only can answer partially.
+Too bad, after I went through the question lists, I found a lot of them I don't know how to answer, or only can answer partially.
 Results: I am a fake data scientists !!! :-).
 Anyway, to pretend I am a less fake one, I decided to prepare all the answers for these questions.
 Here are my answers, and if you use them to test me again, you will treat me as a genuine data scientists.
 I put these answers here more like a references/summary for me, if you spot any mistakes, please let me know to make me a better data scientists.
+Because of the answers are so long, I split this into two posts, here is the first one with the first 10 questions.

 1. **Explain what regularization is and why it is useful.**
 	A lot of the machine learning problems can be generalized into minimize a loss function to reduce the difference the model output and the true results.
 My understanding of the regularization is to add more constrains to the loss function to make sure that the parameters of the model can not change freely.
 This is in a sense reduce the flexible of the model, which means we will increase bias, but reduce variance in the error (to understand the bias and variance trade-off, check out this great blog [here](http://scott.fortmann-roe.com/docs/BiasVariance.html)).
 If we choose a reasonable regularization, we will get a nice trade-off between the bias and variance, and reduce the overfitting of the unwanted signal (noise) in the data.